 Commissions & fees: none

-Requirements: Bachelor’s degree (accounting or business-related degree preferred), 5 + years experience, computer, high-speed Internet access.
+Requirements: Bachelor’s degree (accounting or business-related degree preferred), 5 + years experience, computer, high-speed Internet access

 Bookminders is recommended by many websites as one of the best places to find home-based accounting and bookkeeping jobs.
-But if you are interested in employment with the company, you must reside in reasonable proximity to one of their physical locations.
-That’s mainly because the site occasionally asks workers to come in for training and meetings.Â
+But the site traditionally hired only workers who lived within 45 minutes of one of the company’s offices in Pennsylvania, New Jersey, Indiana and Maryland.

 Plethora of Paperwork